Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 $secretValueText = [System.Runtime.InteropServices.Marshal]::PtrToStringAuto($bstr);

-• $tenant: Provide your organization’s tenant’s name
+• $tenant: Provide your organization’s tenant name.

 Connect to Sharepoint online